 Recently in Cambodia, animal production has increased in all kinds of animals, especially commercial farms.
-In 2017, there were 83 commercial cattle farms, 653 pig farms with total number of cattle and pig 20363 heads, and 742771 heads, respectively (MAFF, 2018a).
-According to Prakas no. 549 of the Ministry of Agriculture, Forestry and Fisheries issued on December 12, 2018, all commercial animal farms are required to manage their waste properly, especially using biogas systems.
+In 2017, there were 83 commercial cattle farms, 653 pig farms with total number of cattle and pig 20,363 heads, and 742,771 heads, respectively (MAFF, 2018a).
+According to Prakas no. 549 of the Ministry of Agriculture, Forestry and Fisheries issued on December 12, 2018, all commercial animal farms are required to manage their waste properly, especially using biogas systems (MAFF, 2018)

-Currently, some commercial farms and agro-processing plants have already installed biogas plants to treat their waste and convert to electricity to use on farms or supply surplus electricity to grid.
+Currently, some commercial farms and agro-processing plants have already installed biogas plants to treat their waste and convert biogas to electricity for use on farms.
 To design biogas systems, data on potential biogas production and quality from various feedstocks are required.
 These data are available in other countries but not in Cambodia.
 To obtain these data in local condition, the use of pilot digester is more appropriate since it is difficult to do on commercial biogas systems.